aws-samples/amazon-sagemaker-secure-mlops/README.md

 ## Deployment options
 You have a choice of different independent deployment options using the delivered CloudFormation templates:
-+ [**Data science environment quickstart**](#data-science-environment-quickstart): deploy end-to-end Data Science Environment with the majority of options set to default values.
++ [**Data science environment quickstart**](#data-science-environment-quickstart): deploy an end-to-end data science environment with the majority of options set to default values.
 This deployment type supports **single-account model deployment workflow** only. _You can change only a few deployment options_
-+ [**Two-step deployment via CloudFormation**](#two-step-deployment-via-cloudformation): deploy the core infrastructure in the first step and then deploy a Data Science Environment, both as CloudFormation templates.
++ [**Two-step deployment via CloudFormation**](#two-step-deployment-via-cloudformation): deploy the core infrastructure in the first step and then deploy a data science environment, both as CloudFormation templates.
 CLI `aws cloudformation create-stack` is used for deployment. _You can change any deployment option_
-+ [**Two-step deployment via CloudFormation and AWS Service Catalog**](#two-step-deployment-via-cloudformation-and-aws-service-catalog): deploy the core infrastructure in the first step via `aws cloudformation create-stack` and then deploy a Data Science Environment via [AWS Service Catalog](https://aws.amazon.com/servicecatalog/). _You can change any deployment option_
++ [**Two-step deployment via CloudFormation and AWS Service Catalog**](#two-step-deployment-via-cloudformation-and-aws-service-catalog): deploy the core infrastructure in the first step via `aws cloudformation create-stack` and then provision a data science environment via [AWS Service Catalog](https://aws.amazon.com/servicecatalog/). _You can change any deployment option_

 The following sections give step-by-step deployment instructions for each of the options.<br/>
 You can also find all CLI commands in the delivered shell scripts in the project folder `test`.

 ### Special deployment options
-This special type of deployment is designed for an environment, where all **IAM-altering** operations, such as role and policy creation, are separated from the main deployment.
+This special type of deployment is designed for an environment, where all `iam:` API calls, such as role and policy creation, are separated from the main deployment.
 All IAM roles for users and services and related IAM permission policies should be created as part of a separate process following the **separation of duties** principle.

 The IAM part can be deployed using the delivered CloudFormation templates or completely separated out-of-stack in your own process.
-You will provide the ARNs for the IAM roles as CloudFormation template parameters to deploy the Data Science environment.
+You provide the ARNs for the IAM roles as CloudFormation template parameters to deploy the data science environment.
+If you use this deployment option, at no point you need any of `iam:*` permissions in your IAM permission policy to deploy a data science environment.

 See [Appendix B](#appendix-b)

 ## Multi-account model deployment workflow prerequisites
-Multi-account model deployment requires VPC infrastructure and specific execution roles to be provisioned in the target accounts.
-The provisioning of the infrastructure and the roles is done automatically during the deployment of the data science environment as a part of the overall deployment process. **To enable multi-account setup you must provide the staging and production organizational unit (OUs) IDs OR staging and production lists as CloudFormation parameters for the deployment.**
+Multi-account model deployment requires VPC infrastructure and specific execution roles in the target accounts.
+The provisioning of the infrastructure and the roles is done automatically during the deployment of the data science environment as a part of the overall deployment process. **To enable multi-account setup you must provide the staging and production organizational unit (OUs) IDs OR staging and production account lists as CloudFormation parameters for the deployment.**

-This diagram shows how the CloudFormation stack sets are used to deploy the needed infrastructure to the target accounts.
+This diagram shows how CloudFormation stack sets are used to deploy the needed infrastructure to the target accounts.

 ![multi-account infrastructure setup](design/ml-ops-setup-target-accounts.drawio.svg)